 Christ is Victorious

-Our greatest reason for celebrating Halloween is the fact that these things of the darkness that we speak of have been conquered by Christ’s work on the Cross.
+Our greatest reason for celebrating Halloween is the fact that Christ’s work on the cross has conquered these dark things of which we speak.
 Paul assures us that Christ has proclaimed this victory over evil, sin, and death and made a mockery of them:

 When you were dead in your sins and in the uncircumcision of your flesh, God made you alive with Christ.
 He forgave us all our sins, having canceled the charge of our legal indebtedness, which stood against us and condemned us; he has taken it away, nailing it to the cross.
 And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross.
 (Colossians 2:13-15)